radiantlogic-v8/documentation-new/documentation/operations-guide/06-patching-production-environment.md

 This scenario assumes you currently have a RadiantOne cluster deployed, each node in the cluster has its own unique license key, and you want to replace the single node license keys with new single node license keys.
 The following are the replacement steps whether the license key has expired or not.

-1. On one RadiantOne node, open the <RLI_HOME>/vds_server/license.lic file in a text editor and replace the entire key value with your new license key and save the file.
+1. On one RadiantOne node, open the existing license file at <RLI_HOME>/vds_server/license.lic in a text editor.
+Before making any changes, you may optionally save a backup copy of this file (for example, old-license.lic) for future reference.
+Next, in the license.lic file, replace the entire existing license key value with your new license key, then save the file.
 The key value should start with {rlib}.
 Make sure there are no extra leading or trailing spaces.
 Save the license.lic file.
-Make sure no extra extensions (e.g. .txt) have been added to the file.
+Ensure that no extra extensions (e.g. .txt) have been added to the file.

 2. Restart the RadiantOne service on the node.
 The new license key value gets registered in ZooKeeper once the service is restarted.
 Confirm that the RadiantOne service has restarted before continuing to step 3.

 3. Repeat steps 1-2 on each RadiantOne cluster node.
 Keep in mind that each cluster node should have its own unique key value.

 #### Replacing Cluster License Keys with New Cluster License Keys

 This scenario assumes you currently have a RadiantOne cluster deployed with one cluster license for all nodes in the cluster.
 The following are the replacement steps whether the license key has expired or not.

-1. On one RadiantOne node, open the <RLI_HOME>/vds_server/license.lic file in a text editor and replace the entire key value with your new cluster license key and save the file.
+1. On one RadiantOne node, open the <RLI_HOME>/vds_server/license.lic file in a text editor.
+Before making any changes, you may optionally save a backup copy of this file (for example, old-license.lic) for future reference.
+Next, in the license.lic file, replace the entire existing key value with your new cluster license key, then save the file.
 The key value should start with {rlib}.
 Make sure there are no extra leading or trailing spaces.
-Save the license.lic file.
-Make sure no extra extensions (e.g. .txt) have been added to the file.
+Ensure that no extra extensions (e.g. .txt) have been added to the file.

 2. Restart the RadiantOne service on the node.
 The new license key value gets registered in ZooKeeper once the service is restarted.
 Confirm that the RadiantOne service has restarted before continuing to step 3.

 3. Repeat steps 1-2 on each RadiantOne cluster node.
 Use the same cluster license value for all RadiantOne nodes.

 #### Replacing Single Node License Keys with New Cluster License Key

 This scenario assumes you currently have a RadiantOne cluster deployed, each node in the cluster has its own unique license key, and you want to replace the single node license keys with a cluster license key.
 The following are the replacement steps whether the license key has expired or not.

-1. On one RadiantOne node, open the <RLI_HOME>/vds_server/license.lic file in a text editor and replace the entire key value with your new cluster license key and save the file.
+1. On one RadiantOne node, open the <RLI_HOME>/vds_server/license.lic file in a text editor.
+Before making any changes, you may optionally save a backup copy of this file (for example, old-license.lic) for future reference.
+Next, in the license.lic file, replace the entire key value with your new cluster license key and save the file.
 The key value should start with {rlib}.
 Make sure there are no extra leading or trailing spaces.
-Save the license.lic file.
-Make sure no extra extensions (e.g. .txt) have been added to the file. <br>
+Ensure that no extra extensions (e.g. .txt) have been added to the file. <br>

 2. Restart the RadiantOne service on the node.
 The new license key value gets registered in ZooKeeper once the service is restarted.
 Confirm that the RadiantOne service has restarted before continuing to step 3. <br>

 3. Repeat steps 1-2 on each RadiantOne cluster node.
 Use the same cluster license value for all RadiantOne nodes.

 ###  In Versions Starting v7.4.19